HM6 Kingdoms Of The HimalayaNEW SEARCH

 YOU WILL EXPERIENCE TEMPERATURE EXTREMES ON THIS TOUR.
 BE PREPARED FOR INTENSE SUN AND SOME VERY CHILLY CONDITIONS.

-Our FALL trip coincides with the Thimphu Tsechu.
-The Tsechu reflects the deeply rooted religious sentiments of the people.
-For three days various types of masked dances are performed.
+Both spring and fall departures coincide with festivals in Bhutan.
+The Tsechu (festival) reflects the deeply rooted religious sentiments of the people.
+Various types of masked dances are performed.
 Many depict the story of good triumphing over evil, the day of judgment, matrimonial fidelity etc.